cybozu-go/neco/README.md

 [CKE][], or Cybozu Kubernetes Engines, is a CNCF certified Kubernetes installer.
 It queries Node server status to Sabakan and chooses Nodes to construct Kubernetes control plane and worker nodes.
 TLS certificates required for Kubernetes are issued by [Vault][].

+Boot servers are set up using a custom Ubuntu installer. [`installer`](./installer) directory contains the tools to build the custom installer.

 ### Neco Continuous Delivery System (Neco CD)

 To bootstrap and maintain boot servers, a simple continuous delivery system called Neco CD is implemented in this repository.